hjalte33/GiftDistribution/README.md

 henrik, alice ,bob

 ./output.csv
-Number of tries 1
+Number of tries 4
 The seed used for this solution is 0
 Smallest cycle length for this solution is 5

 alice gives a gift to henrik
-bob gives a gift to carl J.
-carl J. gives a gift to alice
+bob gives a gift to alice
-carl S. gives a gift to bob
-henrik gives a gift to carl S.
+carl J. gives a gift to carl S. carl S. gives a gift to bob henrik gives a gift to carl J.